|

 Cost

-accountant types like to organize costs so they put costs into three
+accountant types use these cost accounting basics to organize costs into three

 basic categories: